-Language level for individuals holding a foreign degree (d)
+Language level for individuals holding a non-Dutch diploma (d)

-The English language, through the successful completion of one of the following tests:
+Competence in the English language as demonstrated by passing one of the following tests:

-- A TOEFL iBT (Test of English as a Foreign Language internet-Based Test) with an overall band score of at least 90 and a minimum score of 21 for each section, or - an IELTS (academic version) with an overall Band score of at least 6.5 and a minimum score of 6.0 for each section, or - a proof of completion of the Cambridge Assessment in English.
+- TOEFL iBT (Test of English as a Foreign Language internet-Based Test) with an overall band score of at least 90 and a minimum score of 21 for each section. - IELTS (academic version) with an overall band score of at least 6.5 and a minimum score of 6.0 for each section. - Cambridge Assessment English.
 Only the following certificates are accepted: - C1 Advanced (Certificate of Advanced English) with an overall score of at least 176 and a minimum of 169 for each section. - C2 Proficiency (Certificate of Proficiency in English) with an overall score of at least 180 and a minimum of 169 for each section.